Interview Hoarding: Simulations

 Our simulated market has $\simnumhosps$ hospitals.\footnote{The NRMP match is broken down into smaller matches by specialty.
-In 2020, among 50 specialties for PGY-1 programs, the largest had 8,697 positions, 10th largest had 849 positions, the 25th largest had 38 positions, the 49th largest had one position and the smallest had no positions.
+In 2020, among 50 specialties for PGY-1 programs, the largest had 8,697 positions, the 10th largest had 849 positions, the 25th largest had 38 positions, the 49th largest had one position, and the smallest had no positions.
 This data is available from the \href{https://mk0nrmp3oyqui6wqfm.kinstacdn.com/wp-content/uploads/2020/06/MM_Results_and-Data_2020-1.pdf}{NRMP}.
-Our chosen number of hospitals is comparable to the 70th percentile among specialties. } We have chosen the number of doctors to be $\simnumdocs$.\footnote{There were, on average, 0.85 PGY-1 positions per applicant in the 2020.
-Our chosen number of students reflects this ratio. } The parameters for the random utility model are $\beta = \simbeta$ and $\gamma = \simgamma$.
+Our chosen number of hospitals is comparable to the 70th percentile among specialties (that is, 70\% of specialities are smaller than this). } We have set the number of doctors at $\simnumdocs$.\footnote{There were, on average, 0.85 PGY-1 positions per applicant in the 2020.
+Our chosen number of doctors reflects this ratio. } The parameters for the random utility model are $\beta = \simbeta$ and $\gamma = \simgamma$.
 Since our interest is in the effects of changes to doctors' interview capacities, we fix hospital interview capacities at $l = \simhospcap$.
+We discuss the robustness of our findings with regards to our choices of model and parameter values in \cref{apx:sim}.

 Our first simulation results involve varying $k$ from $\simlowk$ to $\simhik$.\footnote{We have chosen this upper bound to be high enough that further increases have little effect.
 Thus, we interpret this as doctors being essentially unconstrained in how many interviews they can accept.} \cref{fig: k v match rate} shows that the match rate increases and then decreases.
-On the other hand, \cref{fig: k v blocking pairs} shows that the number of blocking pairs decreases and then increase.
-These results are consistent with what we learn from \cref{prop: target interview cap}.
-However, since preferences are not common, the match rate does not reach 100\% and the number of blocking pairs remains positive even at the optimal $k$---that is, the \arrng is not \sufficient.
-Moreover, the optimal $k$ does not equal to $l$.
+On the other hand, \cref{fig: k v blocking pairs} shows that the number of blocking pairs decreases and then increases.
+These results are consistent with \cref{prop: target interview cap}.
+Despite preferences not being common, both the match rate and stability (measured by the number of blocking pairs) are optimized at $k=l$.

-Our next set of results evaluate a hypothetical policy of restricting doctors to a maximum of $\simhighmatchk$ interviews.
-We choose this as a candidate policy as it is optimal in terms of maximizing the match rate (\cref{fig: k v match rate}).
+Our next set of results evaluate a hypothetical policy of restricting doctors to a maximum of $k = l(=\simhospcap)$ interviews.
 We compare this policy with the benchmark of no intervention where doctors are completely unconstrained.